-(Referred to in paragraph 9 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)
+(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)

 - (a) The company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - (b) Property, Plant and Equipment have been physically verified by the management at regular intervals, which in our opinion is reasonable, having regard to the size of the company and the nature of its assets.
 No material discrepancies were noticed on such physical verification. - (c) According to the information and explanation given to us and on the basis of examination of records of the Company, the Company does not hold any immovable property.
 Therefore paragraph3 (i) (c) is not applicable. - ii.
 As The Company is a service company, primarily rendering software services.
 Accordingly it does not hold any physical inventories during the year.
 Accordingly, paragraph 3(ii) of the Order is not applicable to the Company. - iii.
-During the year, the Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act. - iv.
-In our opinion and according to the information and explanations given to us, during the year, the Company has not granted any loans or provided any guarantees or security in respect of any loans to any party covered under section 185 of the Companies Act, 2013.
-In respect of loan has been given in the previous years, the provision of Section 186 of the Companies Act, 2013 have been complied with. - v.
+During the year, the company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act.
+Therefore, the provisions of Clause 3 (iii) (a), (iii) (b) and (iii) (c) of the said order are not applicable to the Company. - iv.
+In our opinion and according to the information and explanations given to us, during the year, the Company has not granted any loans or provided any guarantees or security in respect of any loans to any party covered under section 185 and section 186 of the Companies Act, 2013. - v.
 In our opinion and according to the information and explanations given to us, the company has not accepted any deposits from public within the meaning of Section 73 to 76 of the Companies Act, 2013 and the rules framed there under. - vi.
 The Central Government has not prescribed the maintenance of cost records under Section 148 (1) of the Companies Act 2013, for any of the services rendered by the Company.
 Accordingly, paragraph 3(vi) of the Order is not applicable. - vii. (a) According to the information and explanation given to us and on the basis of our examination of our records of the Company, in respect of undisputed statutory dues including provident fund, employees' state insurance, income tax, wealth tax, sales tax, Goods and service tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues have generally been regularly deposited with the appropriate authorities.

-According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were in arrears except for professional tax which amounts to Rs 78,562 as at March 31, 2019 for a period of more than six months from the date they became payable.
+According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were in arrears except for professional tax which amounts to Rs 91,006 as at March 31, 2020 for a period of more than six months from the

-(b) According to the books of accounts and records as produced and examined by us in accordance with the generally accepted auditing practices in India, as at March 31,2019, the following are the particulars of the dues that have not been deposited on the account of dispute.
+(b) According to the books of accounts and records as produced and examined by us in accordance with the generally accepted auditing practices in India, as at March 31,2020, the following are the particulars of the dues that have not been deposited on the account of dispute.